kasper-piskorski/docs/documentation/core/tutorial.md

 > You should checkout the [Quickstart
 > Tutorial](documentation/basic-tutorial.md) before looking through here.
 It
-> is also recommended looking at the example code provided in mindmaps.zip
+> is also recommended looking at the example code provided.

 Mindmaps Core API is the implementation of the object model discussed in [Mindmaps Basics](documentation/mindmaps-basics.md).
 It allows you to create